hunghnguyen/MoneroSigner/INLINE_TODO.md

   Pre-calculate this once on startup
 - `src/xmrsigner/models/decode_qr.py`:817
   support formats other than ascii?
+- `src/xmrsigner/models/settings_definition.py`:169
+  Not using these for display purposes yet (ever?)
 - `src/xmrsigner/models/settings_definition.py`:179
   Is there really a difference between ENABLED and PROMPT?
 - `src/xmrsigner/models/settings_definition.py`:207